bencardoen/SubPrecisionContactDetection.jl/docs/src/postprocessing.md

 They report the coverage of contacts on mitochondria (minus MDVs), and the number of contacts per sliding window of 5x5x5 voxels.

+!!! warning "Singularity/Apptainer usage"
+    See the [tutorial](https://github.com/NanoscopyAI/tutorial_mcs_detect) on how the run these with a container image.
+The code is the same, you just need to define some extra variables.